victorgarcesg/go-chat-bot/README.md

 ```sh
 docker pull rabbitmq
 ```
-Also, if you don't have an instance an instance of MySql, run the following commands:
+Also, if you don't have an instance of MySql, run the following commands:

 ```sh
 docker pull mysql/mysql-server